jerome-trc/vileboom/docs/guides/building_on_windows.md

 You may replace `Release` with `Debug`, `MinSizeRel`, or `RelWithDebInfo` depending on your needs.

-You should then be able to run dsda-doom from the build directory:
+You should then be able to run nyan-doom from the build directory:

 ```
 cd build/Release
-./dsda-doom
+./nyan-doom
 ```

 ### Building with Visual Studio Code